camunda/camunda-docs-manual/content/reference/rest/process-definition/post-start-process-instance.md

 POST `/process-definition/{id}/start`

-POST `/process-definition/key/{key}/start` (starts the latest version of process definition which belongs to no tenant)
+POST `/process-definition/key/{key}/start` (starts the latest version of the process definition which belongs to no tenant)

-POST `/process-definition/key/{key}/tenant-id/{tenant-id}/start` (starts the latest version of process definition for tenant)
+POST `/process-definition/key/{key}/tenant-id/{tenant-id}/start` (starts the latest version of the process definition for tenant)

 # Parameters